App-vNext/Polly/README.md

         durationOfBreak: TimeSpan.FromSeconds(30) // Break for 30 seconds.
                 );

-// Overloads taking stage-change delegates are
+// Configuration overloads taking stage-change delegates are
 // available as described for CircuitBreaker above.

 // Circuit state monitoring and manual controls are